-Trap and Field's Around the ATA artcile from the Atlantic Provinces ATA Delegate
+Trap and Field's Around the ATA article from the Atlantic Provinces ATA Delegate

 Hello from the Atlantic Provinces.

-For more information on the Atlantic Provinces Trapshooting Association visit shootatlantic.com.
+For more information on the Atlantic Provinces Trapshooting Association, feel free to contact me or visit shootatlantic.com.